ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa8-draft/index.md

   the current capacity and copying old elements over before performing the insertion.
 - `removeMin`: Should return the value stored at the top of the heap (the one with the lowest priority).
-That element should then be removed from the heap.
+That element should then be removed from the heap, and the heap should be restored to the correct shape by moving the last element to the top and bubbling down.
+When performing bubble down, prefer swapping with the **left** child if both children have the same priority.
   If the heap is empty, return `NULL`.
 Should run in `O(lg(size))` time.
 - `peek`: Should return the value stored at the top of the heap (the one with the lowest priority) and make no changes to the heap.
 If the heap is empty,